History of trigonometry: Islamic world

 For the second one, the text states: "We multiply the sine of each of the two arcs by the cosine of the other minutes.
 If we want the sine of the sum, we add the products, if we want the sine of the difference, we take their difference".

-He also discovered the law of sines for spherical trigonometry:
+Systematizing the existing concepts, he also discovered the law of sines for spherical trigonometry: